-Couples counseling is appropriate for any group (2 or more) people who wish to receive support navigating relationship issues/concerns.
+Relationship counseling is appropriate for any group (2 or more) people who wish to receive support navigating relationship issues/concerns.
 Those who enter relationship counseling do so for a number of personal reasons.
 A counselor can work with partners to determine what their goals might be for treatment.
 Many times partners in a romantic relationship experience times of disconnection.
 Each transition that relationships encounter is often met with its own set of difficulties.
-Couples counseling can help to clarify values/needs, address any concerns important to the relationship including communication, implement skills to improve the health of the relationship, and aid partners experiencing difficult transitions.
+Relationship counseling can help to clarify values/needs, address any concerns important to the relationship including communication, implement skills to improve the health of the relationship, and aid partners experiencing difficult transitions.
 Partners can work with the counselor to determine what their specific needs might be.

 Conflict cycles/negative patterns of communication, sex/intimacy needs/concerns, financial concerns and making difficult decisions, transitions and changes in career status (e.g.,entering the job market, graduation, moving, long distance), parenting concerns, balancing graduate school and family.